Infoliterati/Gertzel_collection/pages/about.md

 #### Periodicals:
 There are 26 boxes holding around 150 periodical titles.
 Approximately 135 of these titles are not available electronically.
 There are some large runs, such as the Kenya Weekly Review (a complete set from 1970s - 1990s) as well as hard to obtain titles some of which date back to the 1950s.

-A list of periodical titles can be downloaded here.

-{% include feature/item-pdf-embed.html objectid="list%of%items%(by%title)%.pdf" width="25" %}

 #### Government reports